edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

-This `environment.yml` file would create an environment called `rnaseq-env` with the most current and mutually compatible versions of the listed packages (including all required dependencies).
-The newly created environment would be installed inside the `~/miniconda3/envs/` directory, unless we specified a different path using `--prefix`.
+This `environment.yml` file would create an environment called `rnaseq-env` with the most current and mutually compatible versions of the listed packages (including all required dependencies) download from the bioconda channel.
+The newly created environment would be installed inside the `~/miniconda3/envs/` directory, unless we specified a different path using `conda create` command line option `--prefix` or `-p`.

 Since explicit versions numbers for all packages should be preferred a better environment file would be the following.